leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

     - create the best experiences for students
   - don't think we'll move away from credentials.
 If anything, we're seeing that moving online too
     - even seeing that in engineering, people getting credentials online
-  - think we're going to see the wild west in terms of online credentialling, will see huge boom in that sector
+  - think we're going to see the wild west in terms of online credentialing, will see huge boom in that sector
-    - in the same way we saw a boom in organic labels, we'll see the same here in skills credentialling
+    - **in the same way we saw a boom in organic labels, we'll see the same here in skills credentialing**

 - People will be thinking about "how do I continue to grow as a worker?"
   - prior to all this it was one of the hottest spaces e.g. [GILD](https://gilld.com/ "GILD")